9 Essential Hammock Knots To Know For Your Next Camping Trip

 3. Figure 8 On A Bight

-A fancier alternative to the overhand on a bight knot, the figure 8 on a bight is essentially the same knot, but with an extra twist in the rope.
+A fancier alternative to the overhand on a bight knot, the figure 8 on a bight is essentially the same knot but with an added twist in the rope.

 1. Create a bight out of a length of rope that’s about 16 to 20” from the standing end.